PerimeterX/restringer/CONTRIBUTING.md

    build.
 2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
-3. Increase the version numbers in the `package.json` and `package-lock.json` files to the new version that this Pull Request would represent.
+3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
 4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.